jason-dour/cloud-hugo/hugo/shortcodes/README.md

 ## Caveat Emptor

-These shortcodes do not work at present.
+These shortcodes do not work with official Hugo releases at present.
 Because they are all predicated on an `exec()` capability that does not yet exist in Hugo.
 You can look at [my fork of Hugo](https://github.com/jason-dour/hugo) for this feature that is a work in progress.